-A preliminary screening based on the facility's electric demand, size and location of free area, and shading elements shows that the facility has no potential for installing a PV array.
+A preliminary screening based on the electric demand, size and location of free area, and shading elements shows that the facilities have no potential for installing an additional PV array.

 This facility does not appear to meet the minimum criteria for a cost-effective solar PV installation.
 To be cost-effective, a solar PV array needs certain minimum criteria, such as sufficient and sustained electric demand and sufficient flat or south-facing rooftop or other unshaded space on which to place the PV panels.